 For huge creatures and larger, the range of any melee weapons they use is multiplied.
 2X for huge, 3X for enormous, and 4X for gigantic.
 Colossal characters will have their size and range listed in the creature’s description.

-Flanking: Defending one’s self from multiple directions requires dividing attention between all of the attackers.
+Flanking: Defending oneself from multiple directions requires dividing attention between all of the attackers.
 Every enemy that you are in range of after the first decreases your defense by 1 to a maximum penalty of -5.

 Mounted combat: When riding a mount, you and your mount’s turn is combined.
-Whoever has the lowest initiative between you and the mount determines your initiative. you can command the mount to take it’s 3 actions how you wish (provided the mount is compliant) and you may take your actions in any order.
+Whoever has the lowest initiative between you and the mount determines your initiative.
+You can command the mount to take it’s 3 actions how you wish (provided the mount is compliant) and you may take your actions in any order.
 You and your mount have separate HP and defense and if one drops to 0 or less HP the other may continue, however there may be consequences.
 The most common is being forcefully dismounted in which you must succeed a DC 5 agility check or be rendered prone.

 Height and falling damage: Height is measured in height levels.
 1 height level is roughly equal to 3 twigs or 1 tile.
 When falling, you take falling damage equal to the number of levels fallen -2.